 What Is an IDS?

-So, what is IDS in security?
-IDS is an acronym for “Intrusion Detection System.”
+So, what is IDS in network security?
+What does an IDS do?
+"IDS" is an acronym for “Intrusion Detection System.”
 One definition for IDS explains, “An IDS (Intrusion Detection System) is a device or application used to inspect all network traffic and alert the user or administrator when there has been unauthorized attempts or access.”

 Unlike a firewall, which sits at the perimeter and acts as a gatekeeper to monitor network traffic and determine if it should be allowed into the network or endpoint at all, an IDS focuses on the traffic that is on the internal network to identify any suspicious or malicious activity.
 This allows an IDS to detect attacks that manage to slip past the firewall, as well as attacks that originate from within the network.